DSalischiker/proportional-payment-calculator/README.md

 # Proportional Payment Calculator

 A sophisticated React-based calculator that helps two people split bills proportionally based on their income differences, ensuring both parties pay the same percentage of their respective incomes.
-Now with **multi-currency support** for ARS, USD, and BRL!
+Now with **multi-currency support**, **user authentication**, and **calculation history**!

 ## ✨ Features